Legal Insurance

 We’re here to help break down what it takes to set up a trust fund, so you can feel more confident doing so.

-When setting up your trust, you’ll first have to decide whether you’d like to create it on your own or seek the help of an estate planning attorney.
+When setting up your trust, you’ll first have to decide whether you’d like to create it on your own or seek the help of a financial advisor or estate planning attorney.

 Step 1: Designate your trustee